 RIU Guanacaste is one of numerous all-inclusive resorts in the western region of Costa Rica.
-It is one of two RIU resorts in Guanacaste.
+It is one of two RIU resorts in Guanacaste, a province often considered one of the best places to visit in Central America.
 The other, RIU Palace, is directly adjacent to RIU Guanacaste.
 For those looking for budget-friendly, all-inclusive accommodations in Costa Rica, RIU Guanacaste is the less expensive option between the two resorts.
 We found it offered all the amenities we needed at a price that didn’t break the bank.

 Costa Rica was our first trip abroad with our daughter.
 Since we were not quite sure what to expect as new parents, we decided to stay at an all-inclusive resort for our first few days in Costa Rica.
 My parents were also traveling with us, so we felt an all-inclusive resort would offer something that everyone would enjoy.
 All-inclusives, like RIU Guanacaste, can be a great way to travel with children or with extended family.

 The rooms at RIU Guanacaste are nice and spacious.
 The furnishings were attractive, although the bed could have been a bit more comfortable.
 If you are looking for something more luxurious, you can upgrade your room for an additional charge.
 Some of the higher-priced rooms even have a private hot tub overlooking the resort and ocean.

 If traveling with a baby, the resort also offers pack n plays, which I usually prefer over hotel cribs.
 The resort staff will likely have the pack n play set up in the room when you check in, if requested in advance.
 This is extremely beneficial after a long day of traveling or dealing with a jet lagged baby or toddler.
 They do provide sheets for the pack n play, but I always recommend bringing your own bedding when traveling with babies.